Definition of home staging

 what is home staging

-As mentioned before it is a way to make the house more appealing to buyers.
+As mentioned before, home staging is a way to make the house more appealing to buyers.
 I tell my clients that home staging is neutralizing their home decor.
 You may decorate your home with your favorite wall colors, design style or sporting decor but that’s not something that all buyers want to see.

 Home staging is the opposite of home decorating.